 It was in 2006 his history of TFA was published as "Thompson Touch Almanac 1980-2005" and contained in this web site is the current version of that publication.

 In 2019 he was asked by the Federation of International Touch to contribute to the International Honours and Awards Policy for the Organisation.
-Cary and Peter Topp wrote the policy the Federation has now adopted.
+Cary and Peter Topp wrote the policy the Federation has now adopted and in 2021 he was appointed as Chairman of the FIT Honours Committee.
+In 2022 the NSW Touch Association named Cary as the Golden Jubilee Selector in the Mens Open Division.

-The attached statistics and records on this site are a result of more than 40 years of perseverance, commitment, dedication and effort, and the sport thanks him for this.
+It is noted that all these statistics are manually maintained.
+Cary does not have a data base of players and all results, tries, and representative caps are manually collated.
+The attached statistics and records on this site are a result of more than 45 years of perseverance, commitment, dedication and effort, and the sport thanks Cary for this.

 Football monthly committee meetings to assist in the development of the direction and governance of the sport.